Celayix Home » Preventing Employee Burnout: Recognizing the 7 Signs of Overwork

 attendance and your absenteeism policy

 Another sign of employee burnout is increased absenteeism.
 Overworked employees may feel physically and emotionally drained, making it challenging to show up for work.
 Studies show that unscheduled absences cost organizations an average of 9.2% of their payroll each year.
+Or, if you like to talk money, the yearly cost of employee absenteeism is 225.8 billion dollars.
 Absenteeism can cause a domino effect of lots of other issues for your organization so should be taken seriously.
 If an employee is persistently absent, it is a tell-tale sign they are overworked.

 3. Reduced Engagement

 Employees who are overworked may become disengaged from their work, leading to a lack of motivation and enthusiasm.
 They may feel as though they are just going through the motions and not contributing anything meaningful to the organization.
-According to a Gallup poll, only 34% of U.S. employees are engaged at work, and burnout is a significant factor in this low number.
+According to a Gallup, although it has increased slightly, only 32% of U.S. employees are engaged at work, and burnout is a significant factor in this low number.

 4. Increased Irritability

 When employees are overworked, they may become easily irritated and short-tempered.
 They may snap at coworkers, managers, or customers, which can lead to conflicts and a negative work environment.
-A study by the American Psychological Association found that 65% of employees said that work was a significant source of stress, and 25% said that work was the primary source of stress in their lives.
+A study by the American Psychological Association found that 57% of employees indicated experiencing negative impacts because of work-related stress.

 5. Lack of Creativity